MrMicrowaveOven/AlgorithmsCurriculum/mass-applying/job-boards.md

   * [Untapt][untapt] (New York only)
   * [White Truffle][white-truffle] - profile-based matching

-If this list feels too long, we've seen students have the most success with AngelList and Hired.com.
+If this list feels too long, start with AngelList and Hired.com.

 \* A Word of caution about AngelList: companies can see how many other companies you've expressed interest in over the last 30 days.
 Pace yourself.